bloxstreet/support/guides/training-guide.md

 **Take your LRs to your station’s cafe counter.**

 **Trainer:** *In this section, you will be required to answer six BloxStreet-related questions.
-All questions were covered during the presentation at the beginning of this training session or during this training.*
+All topics you are being quizzed on were covered during the presentation or during this training.*

 **Trainer:** *All LRs are required to answer the questions by typing the answers in the chat.
 Copying off someone else’s answers does not always lead you to the correct answer.*